ray-project/ray/doc/source/tune/_tutorials/tune-pytorch-cifar.rst

 can also be used to stop bad performing trials early in order to avoid wasting resources on those trials.

-The checkpoint saving is optional.
+The :ref:`checkpoint saving <tune-checkpoint>` is optional.
 However, it is necessary if we wanted to use advanced schedulers like `Population Based Training <https://docs.ray.io/en/master/tune/tutorials/tune-advanced-tutorial.html>`_.
-Also, by saving the checkpoint we can later load the trained models and validate them on a test set.
-Read more about the details and benefits of :ref:`checkpointing in the Tune User Guide <tune-checkpoint>`.
+After training, we can also restore the checkpointed models and validate them on a test set.

 Full training function